 COVID-19 "deep-cleaning" is triggered when an active employee is identified as being COVID-19 positive by testing.
-Sites may opt to have a deep cleaning performed for presumed cases, at their discretion.
+Businesses should have a plan to have a contractor available for deep cleaning if an employee tests positive or contract tracing identifies the business.